-Some locks are wrapped in protective materials to ensure your bike doesn't get scratched.
+Some locks are wrapped in protective materials to ensure your bike doesn't get scratched, particularly chain locks and cable locks.
 A soft housing might also be helpful if you plan on throwing your bike lock into your backpack.
 The casing will protect other objects from getting damaged.

 There are a variety of bike lock types available for purchase, each suiting different needs and types of riders.

 Cable locks are the least secure of the bunch because they're quite easy to cut through.
 They're lightweight, which makes them easier to handle than other lock types.
 They can wrap around anything without much of a fight.
-They're best for locking up an inexpensive bike in a low-crime area.
+They're best for locking up an inexpensive bike.